ConorDoran/ConorDoran/README.md

 ## 🎹 KeyCraft | Piano Roll Editor

 Create music and learn piano with [KeyCraft](https://www.keycraft.org/).
-It is a DAW I made for piano players.
+A DAW I made for piano players.

+## 🌎 Worldboard | Historical, economic and political data.

+Understand the trends of history with [Worldboard](https://).
+A platform I made for global analytics and data collection.

 ## 🌐 Contact: